StevenPorterFiserv/tenants-doc/faq.md

 * Is there a way to hide/exclude documentations from showing up on the UI?
   * Tenant can use `.docignore` File present in every tenant github repository.
-By just passing the path of the document file, tenant would like to           exclude from the UI rendering.
+By just passing the path of the .md file(s), tenant can exclude from showing up on the UI.

 * How does one generate the API keys?